Ayrton Senna: Family and relationships

 Senna married his childhood friend Lilian de Vasconcelos Souza in 1981, but she had difficulty adapting to her husband's racing life in England and they divorced in 1982.
 Vasconcelos later said: "I was his second passion.
 His first passion was racing."
-Although Senna did not have much of an income early in his racing career, Senna insisted on supporting his wife with no help from his father out of a sense of pride.
+Although Senna did not have much of an income early in his racing career, he insisted on supporting his wife with no help from his father out of a sense of pride.

 Senna's nephew Bruno also became a Formula One driver, competing from 2010 to 2012.
 Senna praised Bruno's talent, telling people in 1993 that "If you think I'm fast, just wait until you see my nephew Bruno."
 Bruno temporarily quit racing to please his family after Senna's death.
 In 2012, he raced for the Williams team, which was a decision that, reportedly, had a significant emotional impact on the Senna family.

 From 1985 to 1988, Senna dated—and was briefly engaged to—Adriane Yamin, the daughter of a São Paulo entrepreneur.
-At the start of the relationship, Yamin was 15 and Senna 25.
-She was often chaperoned by her mother during dates.

 In 1988, Nelson Piquet accused Senna of being homosexual in an incendiary interview, in which Piquet also called Enzo Ferrari "senile", former teammate Nigel Mansell an "uneducated blockhead", and Mansell's wife "ugly".
 Piquet retracted his comments after Senna and Mansell threatened to sue him for slander.
 Senna shot back in a 1990 interview with the Brazilian edition of Playboy, declaring that he lost his virginity at 13 years of age to a prostitute arranged by his cousin, and insinuating that Piquet loathed him because he had previously slept with Piquet's future wife.

 Following Piquet's remarks, Senna was involved in a series of high-profile relationships, including with Brazilian singer and television star Xuxa from late 1988 until 1990.
 Senna also had an affair with American model Carol Alt, and briefly dated models Marjorie Andrade and Elle Macpherson.
 At the time of his death, Senna was in a relationship with Brazilian model—and, later, television personality—Adriane Galisteu.
-Six years after Senna's death in 2000, model Edilaine de Barros filed a paternity suit against the Senna estate, but DNA testing later proved that Senna was not the father.
+Six years after Senna's death, in 2000, model Edilaine de Barros filed a paternity suit against the Senna estate, but DNA testing later proved that Senna was not the father.